vuoz/chalk/Readme.md

 - Print everything with the highest quality settings.
 - Print the top part of the case with the top of the case facing down ( therfore Y-axis rotated by 180 degrees ), this improves the finish of the case.

+### Printing & using the custom keycaps
+1. Find the "convexfoam-standoffs.step" in /3dfiles folder
+2. Import into your slicer of choice
+3. Use highest resolution printing settings
+4. Print the keycaps top side down
+5. Scale keycap to: {x: 16.5mm y: 16.55mm}, though this migh vary depending on printer and filament.
+I would recommend printing a grid of keycaps with differnt sclaing combinations.
+    - **make sure no to scale uniformly**
+6. Cut out a tiny piece of eva foam (1mm tickness) and insert it into the keycap.
+Exact dimension for the foam are {x: 13.9 y: 11.1}
+7. Carefully set the keycap on the switch and press down slightly, making sure not to loose the foam.

+#### Credits
+- base for this keycap is the convexfoam model by mikeholsher
+-  I added supports / standoffs for the switch legs to rest on in the edges and decreased the overall height of the keycap to 3mm.

 #### Buidling steps